Obscure Fact Du Jour: Benchmark Rate Averages

 What Could Have Been

-General Allen Cripps 29 Apr
+General 29 Apr

 People handshake agreement close deal gapIf there were ever a time that the mortgage broker industry needed to come together, this is it.